-Year 6 is made up of Mr Cook (the Kestrel class teacher), Mrs Smith (the Eagle class teacher), Ms Sokoni (an additional teacher shared between both Kestrel & Eagle) and 43 shining, smiling, happy faces all eager to learn.
-We are also supported by Mr Relton and Mr Rossetti who cover the class while the rest of the team grab a cup of tea and plan the learning for the week ahead.
+Year 6 is made up of Mrs Simpkins (the Kestrel class teacher), Mr Thomson (the Eagle class teacher), Mrs Markham (our cover teacher shared between both Kestrel & Eagle), Lottie (our wonderful LSA) and 34 shining, smiling, happy faces all eager to learn.
+We are also supported by Adam, our sports coach who covers the class while the rest of the team grab a cup of tea and plan the learning for the week ahead.

 If you ever need any help or more information about something, please make sure you come and see us on the playground at the end of the day.
 We can either try to resolve the issue there and then or, for bigger things, we can arrange an appointment to meet you after school.

 Children will be authors (English) and mathematicians (maths) every day and do a variety of different other things throughout the week.
 The year group timetable for the year is on this page.